Atwell Professor of Mathematics, Emeritus

 Optimal Pentagonal Tilings : Colloquium talk

-Optimal Double Bubbles in Rn and Other Spaces : Colloquium talk
+Optimal Bubble Clusters in Rn and Other Spaces : Colloquium talk

 Abstract: The classical isoperimetric theorem (Schwarz, 1884) says that a single round soap bubble in R3 provides the most efficient, least-area way to enclose a given volume of air.
 The Double Bubble Theorem (Hutchings, Morgan, Ritore, Ros, Annals of Math 2002) says that the familiar double soap bubble provides the most efficient way to enclose and separate two given volumes in R3.
-More recently there have been partial extensions from R3 to the sphere S3, hyperbolic space H3, the torus T3, and higher dimensions, including some work by undergraduates.
+In 2022 Milman and Neeman posted a proof for triple and quadruple bubbles in Rn and the sphere Sn.
+There are partial results in hyperbolic space and the torus, including some work by undergraduates.
 Many open questions remain.
 No specific prerequisites; undergraduate majors welcome.
+Videos: Abel Prize celebration in Oslo 2020.

 Abstract: The classical isoperimetric theorem (Schwarz, 1884) says that a single round soap bubble in R3 provides the most efficient, least-area way to enclose a given volume of air.
 The Double Bubble Theorem (Hutchings, Morgan, Ritore, Ros, Annals of Math 2002) says that the familiar double soap bubble provides the most efficient way to enclose and separate two given volumes in R3.
-More recently there have been partial extensions from R3 to the sphere S3, hyperbolic space H3, the torus T3, and higher dimensions, including some work by undergraduates.
+In 2022 Milman and Neeman posted a proof for triple and quadruple bubbles in Rn and the sphere Sn.
+There are partial results in hyperbolic space and the torus, including some work by undergraduates.
 Many open questions remain.
 No specific prerequisites; undergraduate majors welcome.
+Videos: Abel Prize celebration in Oslo 2020.

 Manifolds with Density : Colloquium/research seminar talk